 The curriculum in this graduate certificate program focuses on digital strategy development, an area of the industry where there is a shortage of trained professionals.
 The program will deepen the students’ marketing communications skills and develop new skills in planning and implementing Integrated Marketing Communications campaigns.
 Students learn how to utilize interactive tools to develop customer-focused interactive marketing programs as well as web analytics to predict and measure the success of web and social media campaigns.
 Hands-on practical experience is gained through an agency model where students work to solve real challenges from real clients, followed by a 6-week work placement.

-This course examines the communication process in marketing and concentrates upon the promotional goals and strategy of an enterprise, with an emphasis on the integration of digital and traditional channels.
-The course will be practically oriented and the students will examine traditional mass advertising, online communication, promotion, public relations, personal selling and other communication areas.
-The course will show the relationships between the various forms of communications and how an organization uses them individually and collectively to resolve business problems.
+This course equips learners with the skills required to design and implement a complete integrated promotional campaign for an organization.
+Learners examine the marketing communication, promotional goals, and strategy of an enterprise, with an emphasis on the integration of digital and traditional channels.
+The course is practically oriented, and learners examine traditional mass advertising, online communication, promotion, public relations, personal selling and other communication areas.
+The course illustrates the relationships between the various forms of communications and how an organization uses them individually and collectively to resolve business problems.
 Businesses today are searching for integrated solutions, hence the need for coordinated planning of all forms of marketing communications.
-The major objective of the course is to enable students to design and implement a complete integrated promotional campaign for an organization.

-This course is meant to prepare students to enter the workplace.
-A major component of this course will be the exploration of a student's core strengths and values to refine a career vision and focus.
-Ultimately, the course will culminate in the development of professional career-search materials and presentations skills necessary to promote a career portfolio for examination by prospective employers.
-There will be an emphasis on online and graphic personal brand development and professional networking.
-Specific attention will be given to leadership, teamwork, conflict resolution, and innovation within the workplace.
-Students will use this course to prepare for the DMC Campaign courses and for their work placement.
+This course prepares learners to enter the workplace as a digital marketer – through work integrated learning, work placement, and future employment.
+Learners explore their core strengths and values to refine their career vision and goals.
+Learners generate professional career-search materials and reinforce their presentation skills necessary to promote a career portfolio for examination by prospective employers.
+Online personal brand development and professional networking is emphasized with specific attention given to leadership, teamwork, conflict resolution, and innovation within the workplace.

-MARK5007 provides students with an understanding of campaign evaluation.
-Learning how to measure the effectiveness of your campaign allows you to improve on the go or for the next campaign.
-This is the course, in a series of courses in the Winter semester of the Interactive Marketing Communications program, that measures and tests the outputs from the other courses.
-MARK5007 focuses on web analytics but includes traditional measurements as well.
+This course introduces learners to the campaign evaluation process.
+Learning how to measure the effectiveness of a campaign enables improvements to be applied on the go or for the next campaign.
+During this course learners measure and test the effectiveness of the campaigns and projects developed in other courses.
+The focus is on web analytics but includes traditional measurements as well.

 Two or three-year college diploma or university degree.